noa10/mataresit/tests/README.md

 # Tests

-This directory contains all test files for the Paperless Maverick project.
+This directory contains all test files for the Mataresit project (formerly Paperless Maverick).

 ## Structure